ankusth/porn-history-checker/README.md

-your cache can be abused to sneak into your browser history
+your cache can be abused to sneak into your browser history.